Zere-m/cse15l-lab-reports/test.md

 ![Image](ls2.png)
 * The working directory was home before and after the command was run
-* Runing the command with a path to a directory listed the contents of that directory because a proper path was provided
+* Running the command with a path to a directory listed the contents of that directory because a proper path was provided
 * The output is not an error, it listed the files and folders under the given path

 ![Image](ls3.png)
 * The working directory was home before and after the command was run
 * Running the command with a path to a file listed/returning the path itself because it was not able to find any files or folders within the file
 * In the case of the file path, the argument did not have files or folders in it, resulting in an error and a return of the path

+**CAT command:**

 ![Image](cat1.png)
 * The working directory was home before and after the command was run